 June 2019

 This spring, Consignaction is launching a media campaign to raise public awareness of the effectiveness of deposit-refund.
-The campaign aims to reassure Quebecers about this recovery method, which enables 100% recycling of returnable bottles and cans.
+The campaign aims to reassure Quebecers about this recovery method, which enables 100% recycling of redeemable bottles and cans.

-"When I return my returnable bottle and can to the merchant, I can be sure that it will be 100% recycled," says the ad, which runs on several platforms, including TV, radio and social media.
+"When I return my redeemable bottle and can to the merchant, I can be sure that it will be 100% recycled," says the ad, which runs on several platforms, including TV, radio and social media.
 Consignaction's message concludes with the tagline: "La deposit-refund, c'est sûr."

-Facts and figures
+Some facts and figures

 • The energy saved by recycling a single plastic bottle can power a computer for 25 minutes.